Start9Labs/documentation/site/source/user-manual/dashboard-overview.rst

 Insights
 ========

-The Insights section gives you basic information on your Embassy, monitoring of system resources / temperature, and logs for debugging.
+The Insights section gives you basic information on your your server, monitoring of system resources / temperature, and logs for debugging.

 Support
 =======